 4 beautiful French cities follow along and you haven’t let the Mediterranean Sea out of sight for even a second.
 Visit Montpellier, Marseille, Cannes, and Nice before crossing the border into Monaco.

-See all the highlights of Italy when traveling through Savona, Genoa, Pisa, and Livorno.
-Your final stop couldn’t be better than Rome, now can it?
+See all the highlights of Italy when traveling through Savona, Genoa, Pisa, and Liverno.
+Your final stop couldn’t be better than a few days in Rome, now can it?

 Spain in 12 days